KhiopsML/khiops-python/doc/README.md

 # You'll need the python packages in the requirements.txt file in the doc/ directory
 # Warning: If you create a virtualenv, do not place it within the doc/ directory.
-#          The installed packages may contain .md files and MkDocs will process them!
+#          The installed packages may contain .md files and Zensical will process them!
 # pip install -U -r doc/requirements.txt

 # Execute this if there were non committed updates to samples.py or samples_sklearn.py: